pfrackowiak01/pfrackowiak01/README.md

 ### Hello, Paweł here! 👋

+Student of Computer Science at the [Maritime University](https://umg.edu.pl) 👨‍🎓

 ## 🔭 I’m currently working on:
   - Big game project (deck-builder roguelike) in Unity for my engineering degree
   - Real board game and card game for my college